-Every withholding agent (defined on page 2) must file an information return on Form 1042-S to report amounts paid during the preceding calendar year that are described under Amounts Subject to Reporting on Form 1042-S on page 4.
+Every withholding agent (defined on page 2) must file an information return on Form 1042-S to report amounts paid during the preceding calendar year that are described under Amounts Subject to

+Reporting on Form 1042-S on page 4.
 However, withholding agents who are individuals are not required to report a payment on Form 1042-S if they are not making the payment as part of their trade or business and no withholding is required to be made on the payment.
 For example, an individual making a payment of interest that qualifies for the portfolio interest exception from withholding is not required to report the payment if the portfolio interest is paid on a loan that is not connected to the individual's trade or business.
-However, an individual paying an amount that has actually been subject to withholding (e.g., U.S. source alimony) to a nonresident alien is required to report the payment, whether or not the individual actually withholds because the individual is required to withhold on the payment.
-See Multiple Withholding Agent Rule on page 10 for exceptions to reporting when another person has reported the same payment to the recipient.
+However, an individual paying an amount that has actually been subject to withholding is required to report the payment.
+Also, an individual paying an amount on which withholding is required must report the payment, whether or not the individual actually withholds.
+See Multiple Withholding Agent Rule beginning on page 10 for exceptions to reporting when another person has reported the same payment to the recipient.

 You must file a Form 1042-S even if you did not withhold tax because the income was exempt from tax under a U.S. tax treaty or the Code, including the exemption for income that is effectively connected with the conduct of a trade or business in the United States, or you released the tax withheld to the recipient.
-For exceptions, see Amounts That Are Not Subject to Reporting on Form 1042-S on page 4.
+For exceptions, see Amounts That Are Not Subject to Reporting on Form 1042-S beginning on page 4.

-Amounts paid to residents of U.S. possessions and territories are not subject to reporting on Form 1042-S if the beneficial owner of the income is a U.S. citizen, national, or resident alien.
+Amounts paid to bona fide residents of U.S. possessions and territories are not subject to reporting on Form 1042-S if the beneficial owner of the income is a U.S. citizen, national, or resident alien.

-Note: If you are required to file Form 1042-S, you must also file Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.
+If you are required to file Form 1042-S, you must also file Form CAUTION 1042, Annual Withholding Tax

+Return for U.S. Source Income of Foreign Persons.
 See Form 1042 for more information.

-Where, When, and How To File
+Where, When, and How To

-Forms 1042-S, whether filed on paper, on magnetic media, or electronically, must be filed with the Internal Revenue Service by March 17, 2003.
-You are also required to furnish Form 1042-S to the recipient of the income on or before March 17, 2003.
+Forms 1042-S, whether filed on paper, electronically, or on magnetic media, must be filed with the Internal Revenue Service by March 15, 2006.
+You are also required to furnish Form 1042-S to the recipient of the income on or before March 15, 2006.

-Send any paper Forms 1042-S with Form 1042-T, Annual Summary and Transmittal of Forms 1042-S, to the Internal Revenue Service Center, Philadelphia, PA 19255.
-You must use Form 1042-T to transmit paper Forms 1042-S. Use a separate Form 1042-T to transmit each type of Form 1042-S. See Payments by U.S. Withholding Agents on page 5 and the Form 1042-T instructions for more information.
-If you have 250 or more Forms 1042-S to file, follow the instructions under Magnetic Media/Electronic Reporting below.
+Send any paper Forms 1042-S with Form 1042-T, Annual Summary and Transmittal of Forms 1042-S, to the Internal Revenue Service Center, Philadelphia, PA 19255-0607.
+You must use Form 1042-T to transmit paper Forms 1042-S. Use a separate Form 1042-T to transmit each type of Form 1042-S. See Payments by U.S. Withholding Agents beginning on page 5 and the Form 1042-T instructions for more information.
+If you have 250 or more Forms 1042-S to file, follow the instructions under Electronic/Magnetic Media Reporting

 Extension of time to file.
-To request an extension of time to file Forms 1042-S file Form 8809, Request for Extension of Time To File Information Returns, with the address shown on that form.
-You should request an extension as soon as you are aware that an extension is necessary, but no later than the due date for filing Form 1042-S. A request for an extension of time to file Form 1042-S is not automatically approved.
-If your request for an extension is approved, you will have an additional 30 days to file Form 1042-S. If you need more time, a second Form 8809 may be submitted before the end of the initial extended due date.
-See Form 8809 and Pub.
-1187, Specifications for Filing Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, Magnetically or Electronically, for more information.
+To request an extension of time to file Forms 1042-S, file Form 8809, Application for Extension of Time To File Information Returns.
+See the Form 8809 instructions for where to file that form.
+You should request an extension as soon as you are aware that an extension is necessary, but no later than the due date for filing Form 1042-S. By filing Form 8809, you will get an automatic 30-day extension to file Form 1042-S. If you need more time, a second Form 8809 may be submitted before the end of the initial extended due date.
+See Form 8809 for more information.